-The photos opposite shows the lubrication access points for the gearbox and half-shaft - lubricant level should be checked on a daily basis during work and topped up only if required.
+The photo opposite shows the lubrication access point for the gearbox - this access point is used for both filling and lubricant level checking.

+Lubricant level should be checked on a daily basis during work and topped up only if required.

-Checking of the lubricant level is performed by removal the level plug on the half-shaft - the lubricant should be inline with the bottom of the plug aperture.
-'Topping up' of the lubricant is performed via the filler plugs (shown opposite) to a point where the oil starts to 'dribble' out of the level plug.
-Replace and tighten all plugs before using the machine.
+Checking the level is by removal of the plug - lubricant should be inline with the bottom of the aperture.
+'Topping up' the lubricant is performed via the same aperture to a point where the oil starts to 'dribble' out.
+Replace and tighten the plugs before using the machine.

-Gearbox and half-shaft lubricant should be replaced annually.
+Gearbox oil should be replaced annually.